European politics for beginners

 - Describe the relationship between member states and the European Union

-- Analyse what is Europe and evaluate its role as a political actor in a rapidly changing world.
+- Analyse what Europe means and evaluate its role as a political actor in a rapidly changing world.

 What level is the course and do I need any particular skills?